Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 Remote new
 **********

-Exactly like a process might be spawned on another Erlang node, a WOOPER instance can be created on any user-specified available Erlang node.
+Exactly like a process might be spawned on another Erlang node, a WOOPER (active) instance can be created on any user-specified available Erlang node.

 To do so, the ``remote_*new*`` variations shall be used.
 They behave exactly like their local counterparts, except that they take an additional information, as first parameter: the node on which the specified instance must be created.